-Allocation of Bitcoin Gold to the coin founders
+Allocation of BTG to coin founders

 Total coins spent

-Figure 1 – Bitcoin Gold (BTG) vs Bitcoin (BTC) – Number of coins spent at least once since the chain split compared to the BTG price.
+Millions of coins of Bitcoin Gold (BTG) and Bitcoin (BTC) spent at least once since the chain split compared to the BTG price.
 (Source: BitMEX research, Bitcoin blockchain, Bitcoin Gold blockchain, Bitfinex price data)

 The average daily spend for the first time on Bitcoin Gold is falling slightly, compared to the initial period after the launch.
-In the last 10 days the average daily spend for the first time was 44,000, compared to around 110,000 in the first 10 days.
+In the last 10 days, the average daily spend for the first time was 44,000, compared to around 110,000 in the first 10 days.

 Bitcoin Gold spent for the first time since the split (in daily millions) compared to the BTG price (Source: BitMEX research, Bitcoin Gold blockchain, Bitfinex price data)

 The official Bitcoin Gold GitHub repository may have been hacked for 4.5 days from 21 November to 25 November 2017, when the official website pointed to a malicious wallet.
 According to an announcement from the Bitcoin Gold team, the hacked wallet allowed the malicious entity to access funds sent to new Bitcoin Gold addresses provided by the wallet.
 Bitcoin was not affected as existing private keys were not compromised.
 It is not clear exactly what happened, but the Bitcoin Gold team claims that at least 80 BTG were stolen.
 Given the severity of this incident, the impact could have been far worse.